01293 889691 / [email protected]

 This must confirm that the following apply:

-degree is equivalent to a UK bachelor’s level degree or above
+degree is equivalent to a UK bachelor’s level degree or above.

-qualification is academic, not technical or professional
+qualification is academic, not technical or professional.

 degree was taught in English.

-If the degree is from a majority English speaking country (except for Canada which is not treated as a majority English language speaking country for this purpose as degrees are also taught in French), the following must apply:
+If the degree is from a majority English speaking country (except for Canada which is not treated as a majority English language speaking country for this purpose, as degrees are also taught in French), the following must apply:

-the degree is equivalent to a UK bachelor’s level degree or above
+the degree is equivalent to a UK bachelor’s level degree or above.

 the qualification is academic, not technical or professional.

-The applicant will need to apply for a Visa and Nationality statement from Ecctis (formerly UK NARIC, a service that provides information, advice and opinion on academic, vocational and professional qualifications and skills from all over the world).
+You will need to apply for a Visa and Nationality statement from Ecctis (formerly UK NARIC, a service that provides information, advice and opinion on academic, vocational and professional qualifications and skills from all over the world).
 This must be included as evidence within the application, and must confirm that the degree is equivalent to a UK bachelor’s degree or above.

 See below for helpful information on what will be required when you apply to Ecctis.